aws-samples/aws-cdk-for-discourse/README.md

     4. DISCOURSE_ADMIN_PASSWORD - The password for the initial admin user
     5. DISCOURSE_ADMIN_USERNAME - The username for the initial discourse user
         1. Note this is a discourse login and not linked to cognito.
 This is required when setting up discourse
-3. Copy the setenv-template to setevn-{name} and edit the setenv-{name} file with information required
+3. Edit the cdk-command.sh with information required
     1. CDK_DEPLOY_DISCOURSE_ACCOUNT - The AWS account used for this deployment
     2. CDK_DEPLOY_DISCOURSE_REGION - The AWS region used for this deployment
     3. CDK_DEPLOY_DISCOURSE_STACK_ID - The stack id can be modified to allow for CI/CD and multiple different deployments